 Insurance for maternity costs in Portugal

-Most of the costs of having a baby in Portugal are covered by public health insurance, which is available to residents who are eligible for Social Security in the country.
+Public health insurance covers most of the costs of having a baby in Portugal.
+This insurance is available to residents who are eligible for Portuguese social security.

-If you need to take out private health insurance to cover childbirth costs in Portugal, the following international companies provide maternity coverage which is suitable for expat residents:
+If you need to take out private health insurance to cover childbirth costs in Portugal, the following international companies provide maternity coverage:

 Pregnancy testing in Portugal